 - Tap on this and it will start scanning for devices

 - Tap the speaker you want to pair.

 - Tap Done.

-If you want to add your Bluetooth speaker to an audio group via the Google Home device it’s connected to, here's how.
+If you want to add your Bluetooth speaker to an audio group via the Google Home or Nest speaker device it's connected to, here's how.